 I know a young woman who was so addicted to codeine.
 Even when she was pregnant she was always high on codeine.
 She carried her pregnancy without experiencing any complication and her baby was delivered with ease, and then her abuse of codeine increased.
 I don’t know how much of the drug got to the baby while in the womb but after birth it was obvious that the baby was getting this drug through breast milk.
-The baby hardly cried and was always asleep.
-This nursing mother couldn’t stop or slow down her intake of codeine so the baby had to be taken away from her.
+The baby was hardly active: hardly cried and was always asleep.
+The baby’s life was at risk yet this nursing mother couldn’t stop or slow down her intake of codeine so the baby had to be taken away from her.

 A lot of young people abuse codeine and Tramadol to get a euphoric high, low, slow or strong feeling.
 This has become a societal problem because the abuse of these drugs like other opiates has many adverse effects more especially on babies and young children.